harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/issue.rst

 Following additions are added if the fee model is integrated.

 - Issue fees are paid by users in ONEBTC when executing the request.
-The fees are transferred to the Parachain Fee Pool.
+The fees are transferred to the Bridge Fee Pool.
-- If an issue request is executed, the user’s griefing collateral is returned.
+- If an issue request is executed, the user's griefing collateral is returned.
 - If an issue request is canceled, the vault assigned to this issue request receives the griefing collateral.